ZitaoTech/BB9900-USB_BLE_Keyboard/README.md

 **Battery type**: Nokia BL-5B.
 **Long battery life**: The keyboard can work more than 3 months when normally used without recharging.
 **Mouse and scroll wheel 2 in 1**: When enable Capslock, the trackpad works as scroll wheel.
-**compatible with all platform**: Android, Apple, Windows, Linux as long as your device has Bluetooth modul.
+**Compatible with all platform**: Android, Apple, Windows, Linux as long as your device has Bluetooth modul.
+**On board charging circuit**: The USB-C port can not only be used for data transmitting but also can be used for charging battery
 **USB&BLE Output**: Support both wired and wireless connect.
+**Shoulder keys**: There are two shoulder keys on top side of the keyboard which can be used as mouse left and right keys.

 ## Before you buy/use